 We’re looking for creative, original thinking, presented in a warm, energetic manner.
 Articles should be practical and engaging, intelligent but not stuffy, reflective of a Christian worldview but not preachy.
 We expect articles to reflect an accurate understanding of coaching methodology, as conveyed by the International Coach Federation and the European Mentoring and Coaching Council (EMCC).
 Finally, we’re looking for a gracious, unifying spirit that refrains from criticism and divisiveness.
-Inspire us!
+Inspire and encourage us!

-CCM is a professional magazine, occupying a space closer to a popular magazine (think TIME or Sports Illustrated or Christianity Today) than an academic journal (think Journal of American Academy of Religion or Journal of Religion and Society).
-Your writing should not reflect a strong academic style (avoid too many citations, and steer clear of technical or scholarly language.
-For more on the distinction, visit this page.
+CCMAG is a professional magazine, occupying a space closer to a popular magazine (think TIME or Christianity Today) than an academic journal (think Journal of American Academy of Religion or Journal of Religion and Society).
+Your writing should not reflect a strong academic style (avoid too many citations, and steer clear of technical or scholarly language), but rather a popular press feel.

 - All submissions are received on speculation.
 An accepted query doesn’t guarantee acceptance of the manuscript.
 Editors reserve the right to reject a manuscript at any stage if it does not meet our editorial needs.

-- Manuscripts that are accepted and published will be copyrighted and owned by CCM (exclusive rights).
-However, we welcome you to post your article on your own website with the designation “© ChristianCoachingMag.com” with an active link back to the CCM site.
-Posting on third-party sites requires CCM permission.
+- Manuscripts that are accepted and published will be copyrighted and owned by CCMAG (exclusive rights).
+However, we welcome you to post your article on your own website with the designation “© ChristianCoachingMag.com” with an active link back to the CCMAG site.
+Posting on third-party sites requires CCMAG permission.

-CCM is not able to pay writers for accepted manuscripts.
-Instead, we attempt to compensate writers for their hard work by giving them a free one-year subscription to the magazine.
-Also, our expectation is that being published in CCM will gain you exposure and credibility among coaching leaders across the world.
-We believe that is a tremendous value.
-We also encourage writers to mention your book and/or website in the bio line of your article.
+CCMAG is not able to pay writers for accepted manuscripts.
+Instead, we attempt to compensate writers in the way of promoting you and your business through our global network.
+By doing so, you gain exposure and credibility among coaches, leaders, and organizations.
+We believe promotions through our network provides a tremendous value.
+We encourage writers to mention your book and/or website in the bio line of your article.